Gatogordo/LocalDatasources/README.md

 > **Important**: this module is **not** compatible with **SXA**

 The module was created and tested on Sitecore 8.2 initial release, update-1 and update-2.
+It works in experience editor only (we assume that people working in the content editor know what they are doing and can create their own datasources...).

 As we do override the AddRendering command, the module needs a Sitecore version with the exact same code as the one we used in that command to keep all renderings without local datasources to work as expected.